dominicho97/advanced-tkinter-gui/README.md

 Multithreaded client server GUI with login system, charts and charts filtering and message communication between clients and server

 <b>Video available: https://youtu.be/Ruhq72MEITs</b>
-<br> Made the GUI with python Tkinter, kaggle data stored with excel and SQL <br>
+<br> Made the GUI with python Tkinter, kaggle data stored with excel and SQL, data communication with pickle files <br>

 ---
 Multiple clients can connect to the same server/(admin)